MeghaNagarmunoli/STEM-C/CODING_CHALLENGE.md

 <hr/>

-Congrats you have completed the code challenge :clap:
+Congrats!
+You have completed the code challenge :clap:

 Please follow the instructions below to submit your work.